Automely — AI

 Senior engineers who treat backend development as a professional discipline, not just an implementation task.

-Architecture-first mindset: code consistency and testing are not optional
+Architecture-first mindset: code consistency, DTOs, and testing are non-negotiable

 Available full-time, part-time, or per project sprint — in your timezone